superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/drone communications subsystem.md

 **Function of the Subsystem**

-  The wireless communication subsystem is responsible for transmitting video and telemetry data from the onboard jetson nano to the PC ground station.
+  The wireless communication subsystem is responsible for transmitting video and telemetry data from the onboard Jetson Nano to the PC ground station.
-  This will be done over wi-fi communication using two TP-link archer T4U Plus adapters for both the jetson nano and the PC.
+  This will be done over wi-fi communication using two TP-link archer T4U Plus adapters for both the Jetson Nano and the PC.
+The TP-Link archer T4U plus wi-fi adapters are dual band devices that are designed to enhance wireless connectivity.
+They support high speed internet with speeds up to 1300 Mbps on the 2.4GHz band and 867 Mbps on the 5GHz band.
+They are equipped with high gain adjustable antennas for increased range and signal stability.
+Each device is compatible with a PC running windows and the Jetson Nano via USB.

   **Integration with Broader Solution**
   1. Video Data Transmission: